Trams in Melbourne: Transport Integration Act

+The Transport Integration Act 2010 aims to bring together multiple modes of transport through integrated planning.

 The prime rail related statute in Victoria is the Transport Integration Act, the Act was enacted to provide an overarching legislation for Victoria's transport system.
 It requires state agencies charged with providing transport services to work together towards an integrated transport system, and requires state planning bodies to consult the Act when making decisions that will affect the transport system.

 The Act establishes Transport Safety Victoria (TSV) as Victoria's safety regulator for bus, maritime and rail transport.
 The Act also establishes the independent office of the Director, Transport Safety, though who the regulatory function is carried out with the support of TSV.

 Another important piece of legislation is the Rail Management Act 1996, whose purpose is to establish a management regime for Victoria's rail infrastructure.

 Safety

 The safety of tram operations in Melbourne is regulated by the Rail Safety Act 2006 which applies to all rail operations in Victoria.

 The Act establishes a framework containing safety duties for all rail industry participants and requires operators who manage infrastructure and rolling stock to obtain accreditation prior to commencing operations.
 Accredited operators are also required to have a safety management system to guide their operations.
 Sanctions applying to the safety scheme established under the Rail Safety Act are contained in the Part 7 of the Transport (Compliance and Miscellaneous) Act 1983.

 The safety regulator for the rail system in Victoria including trams is the Director, Transport Safety, whose office is established under the Transport Integration Act 2010.

 Rail operators in Victoria can also be the subject of no blame investigations conducted by the Chief Investigator, Transport Safety.
 The Chief Investigator is charged by the Transport Integration Act with conducting investigations into rail safety matters including incidents and trends.